 Year 4 monitoring commenced in January 2024 and is in progress.
+Consultant continues to perform weeding in the transition zone within the restoration area.
+In July and August 2024, Consultant performed annual plant establishment surveys, hydraulic surveys, and channel erosion surveys and performed aerial survey of the site.
+Consultant is analyzing data and preparing the Year 4 monitoring report.

-Consultant continues to perform weeding of the plants in the transition zone within the restoration area.
-Consultant is also performing Amendment 6 work consisting of removing invasive Harding Grass in areas outside of the restoration area but adjacent to it, to limit the spread of Harding Grass into the restoration area.
-The Consultant has mowed the Harding Grass in management area #1 and is covering the mowed grass with reinforced plastic in order to allow the heat from the sun to kill the grass roots and prevent resprouting.
-The work is continuing.
+Consultant continued performing Amendment 6 work consisting of removing invasive pampas grass and Harding Grass in areas outside of the restoration area but adjacent to it, to limit the spread of Harding Grass into the restoration area.
+In July and August 2024, the Consultant excavated and turned over the pampas grass plants in vegetation management area 2 and cut the pampas grass fronds from all the other pampas grass plants in vegetation management area 3.
+The consultant also mowed the Harding Grass in vegetation management area 2 and covered the mowed area with reinforced plastic sheeting.
 Engineering staff and the Consultant are monitoring management area #1 to determine the effectiveness of the previously performed pampas grass control efforts.
 To date, minimal resprouts have been identified.
 The monitoring is continuing.